For an enhanced digital experience, read this story in the ezine.

 Approaching volunteer and outreach programs through an equity lens

 Black, Indigenous and people of color (BIPOC) communities have a rich history of connection to the outdoors, and for centuries have been on the front lines of community-driven work to build a better planet.
-However, for decades, racist policies and practices have led to biased decisions about where parks are placed, where landfills and toxic waste sites are located, what lands are preserved or degraded, and whose experiences and voices are valued.
+However, for decades, racist policies and practices have led to biased decisions about where parks are placed, where toxic waste sites are located, what lands are preserved or degraded, and whose experiences and voices are valued.
 As a result, BIPOC communities have been denied equal access to outdoor spaces and subjected to toxic environments.

 Being intentional about how we work with and within communities of color will shape the relationship those communities have with us, our parks and the planet.
 Asking ourselves the hard questions, centering BIPOC communities’ needs and interests, and having the humility to adapt are key to ensuring that parks remain places of community gathering and pride.